DBProductions/key-value-database-playground/README.md

 ## 💻 Clients
 Written in Python and for different JavaScript engines.
-The Folder `clients` contains some examples to work with these databases without code changes.
+The folder `clients` contains some examples to work with these databases without code changes.

 **Queuing**
 The queue is a list that appends or removes the last element, Last In – First Out principle.